 - No item of any sort may be temporarily or permanently mounted, hung, rigged, draped, or attached from or to a window, shade, blinds, or balcony regardless of whether the item is interior or exterior to the building.

 - Bed lofting is permitted in residence halls only and must be provided by the approved vendor BedLoft.
 BedLoft is the exclusive provider of lofting units that are to be assembled by the resident with instructions from the vendor.
 These units may be rented directly from the vendor through the Residence Life Web-link to the BedLoft site.
 No other type of bed lofting structures may be constructed or are permitted for use on campus.
 All bed parts must be stored within the resident room.
 BedLoft will provide the loft units during move-in dates and make arrangements with residents for pick-up at the end of the academic year.
 NOTE: Bed lofting units may not be used in ‘overflow’ rooms already containing bunked beds

-- Residents are not allowed to wallpaper or paint walls or ceilings.
+- Residents may not wallpaper or paint walls or ceilings.

 - Power tools and spray paint may not be used within any of the Residential Facilities or grounds.

-- In the event of an emergency, it is important that University and emergency personnel be able to enter your room.
+- In the event of an emergency, it is important that University and emergency personnel be able to enter a residential room.
 Therefore, residents may not install additional locks, chains, or other devices that would preclude entry by others.

 - All persons must enter and exit residence halls through the main entrance and apartments through the front door, except in the cases of a fire, fire drill, or other emergency situation.

 - At no time should residents access the roof top of residence halls.

 - Except in case of emergencies, windows may not be used as